gbelbe/pi-radio-transfer/README.md

-## A simple tool to transmit files from a Raspberry Pi using HF radios
+## A simple tool to transmit files from a Linux Embedded device using HF radio

-=====To complete====

-This is a simple skeleton Flask server project that works on any of the devices supported by [resin.io][resin-link].

-This project simply serves up `"Hello World!"` on port `:80` of your resin.io device.

-To get this project up and running, you will need to signup for a resin.io account [here][signup-page] and set up a device, have a look at our [Getting Started tutorial][gettingStarted-link].
-Once you are set up with resin.io, you will need to clone this repo locally:
+=====Setting up the environment====

+1) signup for a resin.io account [here][signup-page] and create an application associated with a device Click on your application, and download the ResinOS image for this application.

+2) burn this image on your sd card with [etcher.io](http://etcher.io)

+3) Insert the sd card on your device, connect it to ethernet (or your wifi network) and start it.
+   Go back to your resin.io pannel and check that your device is being installed.

+5) Clone this repo locally
 ```
 $ git clone git@github.com:resin-projects/simple-server-python.git
 ```